HeavyHorst/remco/docs/content/examples/haproxy.md

 <hr>

 Optional template block to expose a service on an host port:
-We iterate over all services under /config, test if a scheme and the host_port is configured and create the host port configuration.
+We iterate over all services under /config, test if the scheme and host_port is configured and create the host port configuration.

 ```